ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 If you use any additional scripts that access these tables, they will need to be updated.
 You can find them by using the regular expression: (?<!enrol_)\b(?:OLDNAME) and then replace with the new name for that table.
+Fixed Version display and link to tools on LMB settings page.